Worker bee: Stinger

 The worker bee's stinger is a complex organ that allows a bee to defend itself and the hive from most mammals.
-Attacking bees aim for the face by sensing regions with high levels of carbon dioxide (like mosquitos).
 Bee stings against mammals and birds typically leave the stinger embedded in the victim due to the structure of flesh and the stinger's barbs.
 In this case, the venom bulb stays with the stinger and continues to pump.
 The bee will die after losing its stinger, as the removal of the stinger and the venom bulb damages or removes other internal organs as well.

-The barbs on the stinger will not catch on most animals besides mammals and birds, which means that such animals can be stung many times by the same bee.
+The barbs on the stinger will not catch on most animals besides mammals and birds, which means that such animals can be stung repeatedly by the same bee.

-Symbolism

-The worker bee is a symbol of Manchester, England.
-It was adopted as a motif for Manchester during the Industrial Revolution, at a time when Manchester was taking a leading role in new forms of mass production, and symbolises Mancunians' hard work during this era and Manchester being a hive of activity in the 19th century.

-Following the Manchester Arena attack on Monday 22 May 2017, the bee emblem gained popularity as a public symbol of unity against terrorism, appearing on protest banners and graffiti.

-The song "Worker Bees", by Canadian rock band Billy Talent (from their 2006 album, Billy Talent II), criticizes the actions of the U.S military during their ongoing invasion of middle east; comparing it to the hive mind mentality of worker bees.

 Other social bees

 There are many types of eusocial bees, including bumble bees, stingless bees, some orchid bees, and many species of sweat bees, native to all continents except for Antarctica, that have workers.
 Workers in these other bee lineages do not show significant morphological differences from queens, other than coloration or a smaller average body size, though they are often quite different in their behavior from queens, and may or may not lay eggs.
 See the respective articles for these lineages for details.